Pesquisar

 Tips for Maximizing Cashback Rewards

 • Use your card for everyday purchases—but only what you can afford to pay off.
+This ensures you earn rewards without accumulating debt or paying interest, which can quickly erase your benefits.

 • Set up automatic payments to avoid late fees and interest.
+Automating your payments helps you stay on top of due dates, protects your credit score, and keeps your cashback earnings intact.

 Common Mistakes to Avoid